Zarrko: Fictional character biography

-Zarrko later conquered an Earth in the 50th Century, where he encountered the Time-Twisters.
+Zarrko later conquered an Earth in the 50th century, where he encountered the Time-Twisters.
 He used his Servitor robot to enlist the aid of Thor and the Warriors Three to defeat the Time-Twisters.
 He journeyed with them to the "end of time" to thwart the Time-Twisters's birth, but when he returned to the 50th Century he found himself deposed as ruler.

-Sometime later, Zarrko travelled to 2591 and tricked Dargo, the Thor of that era, into accompanying him to the 20th Century to battle the second Thor and Beta Ray Bill.
+Sometime later, Zarrko travelled to 2591 and tricked Dargo Ktor, the Thor of that era, into accompanying him to the 20th Century to battle the second Thor and Beta Ray Bill.
 Zarrko sought to use the energy unleashed by their hammers in the clash to activate the radical Time Stabilizer device to use to collapse all the timelines into one.
 However, he has left adrift in the time-stream.

 In one of the last story arcs of Thor vs Zarrko, Zarrko's plot was revealed to be a plan to save humanity.
 In his future, Thor had separated from his human self, Jake Olson, and lost his ability to understand humanity.
 Because of this, Thor became more and more oppressive and imposing, and believed that ruling humanity was the only just thing to do.
 Zarrko knew that in his future, Thor would become a tyrant, so he had to travel back in time and stop him before the Odin Force made him invincible and near-omnipotent.

 When the Governments of Earth launched a massive assault on Asgard, Zarrko was seen trying to escape with his time machine, only to be stopped by Thialfi.

 Zarrko's attempted time travel was instrumental for Thor to create for himself a new future in which he would never be the tyrant he would have been without his human self.

 Zarrko later returned disguised as Boris, a manservant to Kristoff Vernard, the heir of Doctor Doom, who had become a member of the Fantastic Four following the "death" of Mister Fantastic.
 He was soon exposed but used his time machine to cause chaos in the building by bringing in various heroes and villains from the past and the future to fight it out.
 He later escaped, deciding that all he wanted was a quiet place and plenty of food.

-As part of the Marvel NOW! brand, Zarrko popped up as a prisoner in S.H.I.E.L.D. custody after he dropped out of nowhere and was caught trying to steal some nuclear materials that were in S.H.I.E.L.D.'s possession.
-When the space-time continuum was broken due to the effects of the Age of Ultron storyline, a new division of S.H.I.E.L.D. was formed called T.I.M.E. to combat timestream-related threats.
-Zarkko was enlisted by T.I.M.E. to help Hulk fight a group of time-travel opportunists called the Chronarchists before they can modify history.
+In Marvel Now!, Zarrko appears as a prisoner in S.H.I.E.L.D. custody after trying to steal nuclear materials in their possession.
+When the space-time continuum is broken during Age of Ultron, S.H.I.E.L.D. enlists Zarrko to combat timestream-related threats.